How to Invest Money in UAE?

-Trading in DFM, Nasdaq and ADX stocks…( Emaar, Arabtec, Air Arabia etc….).
-This s a good option if you have more than AED 10,000 to invest in a single transaction, as the minimum transaction fees is AED 75.
+Trading in DFM, Nasdaq and ADX shares…( Emaar, Arabtec, Air Arabia etc….).
+This s a good option if you have more than AED 10,000 to invest in a single transaction, as the minimum transaction fees are AED 75.
 For investments less than AED 10,000 it is better to use other options.

 NRI’s can invest in Indian stock markets via Demat account online.
 If you do not have a Demat account, you can open a DEMAT account with Indian Banks like Axis Bank, ICICI Bank, and HDFC from UAE itself, as they have representative offices here.

-One has to bear in mind the currency risk and market risk, while investing in Indian stocks or Mutual Funds.
-If you are a beginner, I would recommend to start investing in Blue Chips stocks, with a time horizon of 2-4 years.
+One has to bear in mind the currency risk and market risk while investing in Indian stocks or Mutual Funds.
+If you are a beginner, I would recommend starting investing in Blue Chips stocks, with a time horizon of 2-4 years.

-The Dubai Parks and resorts shares are trading at AED 1.56 as on 30th June 2016, offering a growth more than 50% from ints initial price of AED 1 per share.
+The Dubai Parks and resorts shares are trading at AED 1.56 as on 30th June 2016, offering a growth more than 50% from its initial price of AED 1 per share.